 - Face-to-Face Appointments (in person and online): Appointments allow students to meet and talk with a GWC consultant for one-to-one discussion around a piece of writing up to 15 pages.
 Appointments are scheduled in advance, so the consultant may read the piece of writing before the appointment and can focus the conversation on specific needs and revisions.

-Open Hours: throughout the semester the GPWC offers open hours where students can show up without making an appointment.
-This service will offer immediate feedback and suggestions on improving flow, organization, clarity, and coherence of a piece of writing.
+- Drop In (in person): Throughout the semester, the GWC offers open hours during which students can show up in CUE 402G without making an appointment.
+This service offers immediate feedback and suggestions on strengthening flow, organization, clarity, and coherence of a piece of writing up to 15 pages.

 - Workshops (in person and online): Workshops may cover pre-writing activities, including concept mapping and outlining, or strategies and writing time for abstracts, literature reviews, or other specific graduate writing tasks.
 These sessions encourage interaction among students and between students and facilitator as well as generation and discussion of new writing or practices.
 GWC workshops are on hold in 2022.
 Please attend the PDI Writing Workshop Series events and check out the Graduate and Professional Student Association (GPSA) services.